Do You Have To Go Back Often To Solve The Same Problem Again? – Learn How to Analyze Information

 Once you understand that these behaviors are the key to analyzing information, you will need to internalize them for yourself, turning them into habits.
 Based on our finding that it takes 66 days to turn a behavior into a habit, we have created four simple exercises that will help you improve your ability to analyze information.
 They are:

-Exercise #1: Research the issue.
+Exercise #1: Research the problem.

 You can get in the habit of reviewing available documents to find relevant information by double-checking decisions you make: After you make a decision, consult one additional source (search the Internet or ask someone) and write down in one sentence how the new information supports or contradicts your decision.
 For example, after deciding to give a customer discount, you may find out from your colleague that the same customer also received the same discount last week.
 If the new information contradicts your decision, go back and research the problem more.